What is the Office of Research and Sponsored Programs (ORSP)?

 - Provide guidance in interpreting all Federal, State, University, agency and sponsor regulations and requirements.

-- Establish educational and training programs for faculty and staff related to research and sponsored programs.
+- Education and training faculty and staff related to research and sponsored programs.

 Sponsored Program Administration